 - Units of course-work and project-work are to be taken together insofar as possible.
 To ensure this, more than 39 units of course-work may be taken in only one semester: students are encouraged to take 48 units of course work in their first semester while settling on a research advisor / project.

 IV.
-Options for Summer Research
+Options for the Summer Session

 - Graduate Reading and Research (27-773) allows the student to carry out research towards their Final Report without paying tuition, though these units do not count towards other degree requirements.

 - Masters Project (27-756) allows a student to carry out research towards their Final Report but requires tuition to be paid per credit hour; these units can count towards the MS degree requirements